SubZeroDru/etcdtoolv3/README.md

-# etcd V3 api tool
+# Etcd V3 api tool
 I have created a new etcdtool for etcd V3 API.
 Able to import YAML / JSON into your etcd cluster registry V3.

-This tool is open source and for everyone to use.
+- This tool is open source and for everyone to use.
-Based on python3
+- Based on python3

 ### Running the script